mooneclipsed/myagent/docs/refactor-v2/04-framework-ports.md

 # Framework Ports

-Framework ports define the minimal interface between AgentOps platform code and a concrete agent framework.
+Framework ports define the minimal interface between AgentOps orchestration code and a concrete agent framework.

+Framework selection is explicit.
+Init requests provide a framework value such as `agentscope`; in this design, `agentscope` means AgentScope v2. `frameworks/registry.py` resolves that value to the concrete AgentScope v2 adapter.
+The first implementation should not use dynamic plugin discovery.

+Unknown framework values must fail validation with a clear message such as `Framework '<name>' does not exist.`

 ## FrameworkRuntimePort